Observations and opinions concerning zoos, evolution, nature conservation and the way we treat/support the ecosystems which are supposed to serve us.

 Regarding the number of tigers kept in captivity at the premises there's plenty of room for debate.
 According the Temple's official records 17 tigers are kept in their facilities, while Care For The Wild suggests that at least 100 tigers are kept in not-fit-for-purpose enclosures.

-I still think — or hope — the world could be a better place if we all acted according the basic principles of Siddhartha (The Buddha) and equally respect all living beings without exception and letting go of desires.
-But I realise this is rather naïve, especially considering the competitive world we live in nowadays, and our desire to be entertained to the extreme.
+I still think - or hope - the world could be a better place if we all acted according the basic principles of Siddhartha (The Buddha) and equally respect all living beings without exception and letting go of desires.
+But I realise this is rather naive, especially considering the competitive world we live in nowadays, and our desire to be entertained to the extreme.
 Therefore, while questioning the conservation efforts and animal welfare at the Tiger Temple, I provide you with a few examples not very different from the entertainment in the Thai buddhist temple.

 While swimming with dolphins is not exciting enough anymore, a private zoo in Dade City, Florida, USA, offers 'swimming with a Siberian tiger cub'.
 And at the Out of Africa wildlife park in Arizona, USA, they offer shows called Tiger Splash where Bengal and Siberian tigers are romping and splashing in a large pool as they play with their care takers.
 Obviously, both zoological facilities are neither approved by the American Association of Zoos and Aquariums (AZA) or the World Association of Zoos and Aquariums (WAZA), because there is no education value whatsoever included in these entertainment thrills.
 It may even give people the wrong idea that playing and interact with (wild) tigers is a normal thing to do.